bnovarini/sql-analyses/README.md

-# sql-analyses
+# Compilation of helpful SQL scripts
-Sharing curious SQL analyses and algorithms I've built that could help folks out
+Sharing curious SQL scripts and algorithms I've built that could speed up data analysis for founders and data folks, especially those working with SaaS

 ## Context